 The arrangement of scales on the pangolin illustrate the helix at the macro level, although notice how the orientations of left and right-handed helices on the body are different in the limbs, and this pattern in the limbs may be related to the Fibonacci sequence (see Palpatory phenomena and Traube-Hering-Mayer waves page).
 The thoraco-lumbar and abdominal fasciae also have a spiral appearance, if only in part, and helical fascial sheaths that transfer tensional forces within and between themselves have been described in controlling movement in a way that the nervous system is incapable of.Stecco and Myers

-Bones, tendons, ligaments and fascia are all arranged into complex heterarchies with collagen appearing at several different levels within them.
+Bones, tendons, ligaments and fascia are all arranged into complex heterarchy/hierarchies with collagen appearing at several different levels within them.
 In collagen type I, repeating sequences of amino acids spontaneously form a left-handed helix of procollagen, with three of these combining to form a right-handed tropocollagen molecule.
 Five tropocollagen molecules then coil in a staggered helical array that lengthens longitudinally by the addition of more tropocollagen to form a microfibril, and pack radially to form a fibril;Charvolin with higher arrangements forming fibres and then fascicles. (see helix page).

-The collagen molecule exists in twenty-eight different types, or configurations, and is a major component of the extracellular matrix (ECM) that surrounds virtually every cell.
+The collagen molecule exists in twenty-eight different types, or configurations, and is a major structural contributor to the extracellular matrix (ECM) that surrounds virtually every cell.
 The matrix attaches to the cellular cytoskeleton through adhesion molecules in the cell membrane and forms a structural framework that extends through the fascia to every level in the body.

 Within muscle a delicate network of endomysium surrounds individual muscle cells and is continuous with the perimysium ensheathing groups of fibres in parallel bundles, or fascicular compartments.
 Perimysial septa are themselves inward extensions of the epimysium, which covers the muscle and is continuous with the fascia investing whole muscle groups.
 These fascial tissues are reinforced by two helical crossed-ply sets of collagen with the ‘ideal’ resting fibre orientation of 55o (axial) that varies with changing muscle length (see myofascial helices page).